Nukotani/Klien-absen-CLI-Elearning-Madrasah/README.md

 Some POSIX and GNU or smth header files.

 # Configuring Account
-Make a file named `akun`.
-If exist, don't waste your time making it.

-Edit file `akun` you just created according to what I wrote in it.
+Edit file `akun` according to what I wrote in it.